lugard1/book-store/README.md

 >

-**[Bookstore: initialize]** This project is to lay foundations for Bookstore website. it was created with React app and also set up routing using React Router.
+**[Bookstore: Add Reducers and action]** This project is to lay foundations for Bookstore website. it was created with React app and also set up routing using React Router and in addition introduce redux reducers and actions for add and remove.
 ## 🛠 Built With <a name="built-with">
 - HTML
 - CSS